8 Important Steps If You Want To Start a Car Rental Business

 Tens of thousands of car rental businesses operate in the U.S. alone, and each one exists to serve specific markets.

-Car rental market segments can be divided into business travelers, leisure travelers, those looking for a luxury car rental service, renters needing a vehicle for functional purposes, renters for special occasions, large families with children, and families with no car or just one car, or even people looking to hire classic and exotic cars.
+Car rental market segments can be divided into business travelers, leisure travelers, those looking for a luxury car rental service, renters needing a vehicle for functional purposes, renters for special occasions, classic car rentals, large families with children, and families with no car or just one car, or even people looking to hire classic and exotic cars.

-Determine which of these segments you'd like to serve.
+Determine which of these segments of rental vehicles you'd like to serve.
 This way, you can focus your marketing efforts on your target customer.

 Also, keep in mind that different people choose car rental companies based on the following: